Thairath Online

 Politics & Society07 Mar 2026 12:44 GMT+7

-This week, the Middle East conflict expanded into Lebanon and Azerbaijan amid tense conditions after the United States sank an Iranian warship off the coast of Sri Lanka, causing divisions among world leaders and prompting several countries to swiftly deploy troops to protect their own interests.
+This week, the Middle East conflict expanded to Lebanon and Azerbaijan amid escalating tensions after the United States sank an Iranian warship off the coast of Sri Lanka.
+This incident caused divisions among world leaders and led several countries to hasten troop deployments to protect their interests.

-Kim Jong-un personally commanded missile firing exercises from a destroyer and announced plans to expand naval power, aiming to build at least 12 nuclear-armed warships by 2030.
+Kim Jong-un personally oversaw missile launch drills from a destroyer and announced plans to expand naval power, aiming to build at least 12 nuclear-armed warships by 2030.

-Pop star Britney Spears was arrested by California police on suspicion of drunk driving after erratic driving on a motorway; she has since been released on bail and is scheduled to appear in court in May, while her Instagram account has been shut down.
+Famous pop star Britney Spears was arrested by California police on charges of drunk driving after swerving on a motorway.
+She has since been released on bail and is scheduled to appear in court this May, while her Instagram account has been deactivated.

-A new-generation political party led by former rapper Balen Shah is poised for a landslide victory in Nepal’s general election, marking a historic turning point following Gen Z protests that toppled the old government six months ago.
+A new-generation political party led by former rapper Balen Shah is poised for a landslide victory in Nepal’s general election, marking a historic turning point following a Gen Z-led uprising that toppled the previous government six months ago.

-The UK government has implemented emergency measures suspending student visas from Afghanistan, Cameroon, Myanmar, and Sudan to close legal loopholes after a surge of over 470% in asylum seekers using this route.
+The UK government implemented emergency measures suspending student visas from four countries—Afghanistan, Cameroon, Myanmar, and Sudan—to block legal loopholes after a surge of asylum seekers exploiting this route increased by over 470%.

-Ethiopia pioneered the launch of its first unmanned smart police station, allowing citizens to report crimes and interact with officers remotely via tablets, supporting the goal of fully digitizing government services by 2030.
+Ethiopia launched its first unmanned smart police station to enable citizens to report crimes and communicate with officers remotely via tablets, aligning with its goal to become a fully digital government by 2030.

-Apple launched the MacBook Neo, a slim, colorful laptop using A-series chips to challenge the Chromebook market, generating excitement with a starting price in Thailand below that of the iPhone, targeting students and entry-level users specifically.
+Apple introduced the MacBook Neo, a slim, colorful laptop using A-series chips to compete with Chromebooks, creating a buzz with a starting price in Thailand below that of the iPhone, targeting students and entry-level users.

 Middle East

-The Middle East conflict, which erupted at the end of February, shows no signs of abating but has expanded beyond the Arabian Gulf countries.
-Israel began retaliatory strikes against Hezbollah, causing over 100 deaths in Lebanon and forcing tens of thousands to evacuate for safety.
-Meanwhile, Azerbaijan condemned Iran and demanded accountability for drone attacks on its territory.
-Tensions further escalated in South Asia when a U.S. submarine sank Iran’s IRIS Dena warship off Sri Lanka’s coast after multinational exercises, resulting in many casualties and missing personnel.
-World leaders expressed differing positions: Russia and China condemned U.S. and Israeli actions but have not militarily intervened to support Iran.
-Italy, Spain, France, and the Netherlands quickly deployed forces to protect Cyprus following an Iranian drone strike on a British airbase, reflecting a widening war threatening multiple international interests.
+The Middle East conflict that erupted at the end of February shows no signs of abating but has expanded beyond the Arabian Gulf countries.
+Israel launched retaliatory strikes against Hezbollah, resulting in over 100 deaths in Lebanon and forcing tens of thousands to evacuate for safety.
+Meanwhile, Azerbaijan condemned and demanded Iran take responsibility for drone attacks on its territory.
+The situation intensified in South Asia when a U.S. submarine sank Iran's IRIS Dena warship off Sri Lanka's coast after multinational exercises, causing numerous deaths and missing persons.
+World leaders expressed mixed responses: Russia and China condemned the U.S. and Israeli actions but have not militarily intervened to support Iran.
+Italy, Spain, France, and the Netherlands rushed troops to protect Cyprus after an Iranian drone attacked a British airbase, highlighting a war expanding and threatening multiple international interests.

 North Korea

-Kim Jong-un, Supreme Leader of North Korea, personally oversaw missile tests launched from the destroyer Choe Hyon off the west coast.
+North Korean Supreme Leader Kim Jong-un personally commanded missile tests from the destroyer Choe Hyon off the west coast.
 He also inspected nuclear-armed warships and monitored progress on the third destroyer, aiming for completion by 10 October.
-The leader announced a five-year plan to develop the navy, ordering an increase in nuclear-armed destroyers to no fewer than 12 by 2030, underscoring a firm stance and continuous military expansion on the Korean Peninsula.
+Kim announced a five-year plan to develop the navy, ordering an increase in nuclear-armed warships to no fewer than 12 by 2030, reinforcing a hardline stance and ongoing military power expansion in the Korean Peninsula.

 United States

-Globally renowned pop star Britney Spears was arrested by California Highway Patrol officers Wednesday night local time on suspicion of driving under the influence of alcohol and drugs after she was seen speeding and swerving on the motorway in a BMW.
-Reports indicated she was visibly intoxicated and was taken for blood tests for substances.
-She was released on bail Thursday morning and is scheduled to appear in court on 4 May.
-Her representatives acknowledged the incident as inexcusable and expressed hope it would mark the start of serious treatment.
-Her Instagram account has also been shut down recently.
+Global pop star Britney Spears was arrested by California Highway Patrol officers Wednesday night on suspicion of driving under the influence of alcohol and drugs after swerving at high speed on a motorway in a BMW.
+Reports stated she showed clear signs of intoxication and was taken for blood tests.
+She was released on bail Thursday morning and is set to appear in court on 4 May.
+Her representative acknowledged the incident as inexcusable and hopes it will mark the start of serious treatment.
+Meanwhile, her Instagram account has been deactivated.

 Nepal

-Unofficial results of Nepal’s general election show the Rastriya Swatantra Party (RSP), led by former rapper Balen Shah, leading decisively in 47 constituencies, defeating former prime ministers from the old establishment in some areas.
-This reflects the surge of young voters (Gen Z) who protested six months ago, toppling the previous government amid tragic events with 77 deaths.
-Shah leveraged social media to reach urban voters disenchanted with traditional politics.
-If RSP's victory is confirmed by the election commission within 24 hours, it will mark a historic political transformation for Nepal.
+Unofficial results of Nepal’s general election indicate the Rastriya Swatantra Party (RSP), led by former rapper Balen Shah, is leading decisively in 47 constituencies, defeating former prime ministers in some areas.
+This reflects a youth (Gen Z) uprising that ousted the previous government six months ago, which resulted in 77 deaths.
+Shah leveraged social media to engage urban voters disillusioned with traditional politics.
+If the RSP wins as expected when the Election Commission announces results within 24 hours, it will mark a historic political transformation in Nepal.

 United Kingdom

-The UK government announced an emergency brake measure suspending student visas for nationals from Afghanistan, Cameroon, Myanmar, and Sudan, along with suspending skilled worker visas for Afghans.
-This aims to close legal loopholes after a sharp rise in migrants using legal visas to enter and then seek asylum, with nearly 135,000 cases since 2021.
-Student asylum claims from these four countries surged over 470%.
-The Home Secretary emphasized this decisive action prevents exploitation of the UK's generosity, aligning with new asylum laws mandating status reviews every 30 months and immediate deportation if the origin country is deemed safe.
+The UK government announced an emergency brake measure suspending student visas for citizens of Afghanistan, Cameroon, Myanmar, and Sudan, as well as suspending skilled worker visas for Afghans.
+This aims to close legal loopholes after a surge in asylum seekers exploiting these visas, with nearly 135,000 using this route since 2021.
+Among students from these four countries, asylum claims have surged over 470%.
+The UK Home Secretary emphasized this decisive action prevents abuse of Britain’s generosity, aligning with new asylum laws that require refugee status reviews every 30 months and enable immediate deportation if the home country is deemed safe.

 Ethiopia

 Ethiopia launched a pilot smart police station in the Bole district of Addis Ababa, operating without on-site officers.
-Citizens can report crimes and complaints via private tablet kiosks, with real officers appearing remotely from a command center to gather information and respond immediately.
-This initiative is part of the national 'Digital Ethiopia 2030' strategy to digitize public services.
-Although initial usage is limited, officials believe this innovation will address personnel shortages and improve public access to justice efficiently in the future.
+Citizens can report complaints or crimes via private tablet kiosks, connecting remotely to real officers at a command center who respond immediately.
+This initiative is part of the “Digital Ethiopia 2030” national strategy to digitize public services.
+Although initial usage is low, authorities believe this innovation will address personnel shortages and improve public access to justice efficiently in the future.

 Apple

-Apple shook the IT market by launching the MacBook Neo, its most affordable laptop in over a decade, designed to compete with entry-level Chromebooks and Windows laptops.
-Featuring a slim 13-inch design with vibrant colors, it uses the same A-series chip as the iPhone, offers 16-hour battery life, USB-C ports, and a headphone jack.
-The base model includes 256GB storage, with upgrades available including Touch ID.
-Social media buzz in Thailand intensified after the starting price was revealed at 19,900 baht, with a student price of just 16,900 baht.
+Apple shook the IT market by unveiling the MacBook Neo, its most affordable laptop in over a decade, aimed at competing with Chromebooks and entry-level Windows notebooks.
+It features a slim 13-inch design with vibrant colors and uses the same A-series chip as the iPhone.
+The battery lasts 16 hours, includes USB-C and headphone ports, and starts with 256GB storage.
+Upgraded versions offer more storage and Touch ID fingerprint scanning.
+In Thailand, social media buzzed over a starting price of 19,900 baht and a student price of just 16,900 baht.